Translate

 Go ‘Way Little Boy - Unreleased - 1984 Studio Session

-Who Love You More - Outtake - Empire Burlesque
+Who Loves You More - Outtake - Empire Burlesque

 Freedom For The Stallion - Unreleased - 1985 Studio Session